passwordless-id/www/index.md

 <iframe src="form.html" style="width:100%;height:200px;border:none;"></iframe>

-> Disclaimer: this demo solely triggers the webauthn protocol client side.
-It does not store any information, nor validates anything.
+> Disclaimer: this demo only stores information locally on your device, it does not send *anything* remotely.

 F. A. Q.
 -----